zywkloo/Tank-Game-AI-Tournament/README.md

           $ python Glad_AI_tors.py theComAINameWithoutDotPY YiweiDriver_source.py

-* Only 16 players who beat all 7 levels of NPC AI, were qualified to participate the knock-out tournament.
+* Only 16 players who beat all 7 levels of NPC AI, were qualified to participate the elimination tournament.
 * Final Ranking: Top 4/ 60+

 Videos: